 Obtain results that specifically address your interests.

-In-depth research and legal analysis is utilized to prepare legislative and regulatory proposals as well as position clients ahead of election cycle results.
+In-depth research and statutory analysis is utilized to prepare legislative and regulatory proposals in addition to the management of internal association membership interests.

 From the catacombs of the capitol building basement to hidden mezzanine offices, associations and businesses often need a helping hand when guiding their issues through the state legislature, and at a minimum, their representatives should know where they are at in the building.
 Click here for maps of the capitol complex.

 In reviewing voting roll calls in the House chamber, we can begin to see these distinctions that are so often portrayed during election season as simple Democrat versus Republican slogans.
 While a graduated income tax did receive near unanimous support among House Democrats, legislation involving a minimum wage, abortion rights, gun rights, and recreational marijuana were not voted on uniformly among Democrats or even Republicans.